AxaFrance/webengine-dotnet/src/AxaFrance.WebEngine.Doc/articles/appsettings.md

 * `EncryptionKey`: If you want to secure password used in your script, you can encrypt it via the customized Encryption Key.
 If the value is `null`, WebEngine will use default encryption key.
 * `Capabilities`: To provided necessary Appium capabilities or options for special need.

+## Options for browsers
+* `chromeOptions`, `firefoxOptions`, `edgeOptions` and `safariOptions`: These are default options for each browser. when `BrowserFactory.GetDriver` is called, driver options of selected browser will be used.
+For example, if running tests on Chrome with above settings, Chrome will be launched in `incongnito` mode, if running tests on Edge, the browser will be launched in `imprivate` mode with window maximized by default.

 > [!NOTE]
 > Modifying capabilities may affect the behavior for Web Mobile and App Mobile testing, use it only when it's necessary.